envmetagen/metabinkit/README.md

     source $HOME/metabinkit_env.sh

-or add the above line to the $HOME/.bash_profile file.
+This needs to be run each time a terminal is opened, or add the above line to the $HOME/.bash_profile file.

 To only install certain programs/dependencies use the `-x` argument, e.g.